A revolutionary platform for floating offshore wind construction

-A platform designed to aid in the building and launching of floating wind turbines is being researched and tested with support from Marine-i.
+A platform designed to aid in the building and launching of floating wind turbines has been researched with support from Marine-i.

 The innovative design has been created by Tugdock Ltd, which is based in Falmouth, Cornwall.
 The company has patented and produced a novel floating solution to lift structures for various uses.

 Lucas Lowe-Houghton, Director of Business Development for Tugdock, explains:

 “The Floating Offshore Wind sector is growing fast worldwide, with enormous opportunities now emerging in the Celtic Sea and beyond.
 However, very few ports have sufficient water depth and assembly space to enable the commercialisation of these huge turbine floaters.